KhartesViewer/khartes/README.md

 of the volume that is active at that time.
 The fragment's axis direction cannot be changed once the fragment is created.

-The sixth column simply shows how many nodes (points) the fragment contains.
-The seventh column gives the fragment's area in square centimeters.
+The seventh column simply shows how many nodes (points) the fragment contains.
+The eighth column gives the fragment's area in square centimeters.
 This is the true area, as measured in 3D space;
 it is not based simply on the projected area of the fragment onto the Fragment View.